otatebe/chfs/README.md

 # CHFS - Parallel caching file system for node-local storages

-CHFS is a parallel caching file system created instantly using node-local storages such as persistent memory and NVMe SSD.
-It exploits the performance of persistent memory using persistent in-memory key-value store pmemkv.
-For NVMe SSD, it uses a POSIX backend.
-It supports RDMA high performance data access.
+CHFS is a parallel caching file system that is created instantly using node-local storage, such as persistent memory and NVMe SSD, across multiple compute nodes.
+It leverages the performance of persistent memory with a persistent in-memory key-value store pmemkv.
+For NVMe SSDs, it uses a POSIX I/F.  CHFS leverages RDMA for high performance data access.

 CHFS provides a caching mechanism against a backend parallel file system.
 Files in the backend parallel file system are automatically cached on demand or manually staged-in.
-Output files are automatically flushed by I/O-aware flushing to maximize the performance of CHFS.
+Output files are automatically flushed by I/O-aware flushing that maximizes the performance of CHFS.

 ## Quick installation steps